 YouTube truly has something for everyone.
 That means you can utilize YouTube in Korean studies too.
-There are plenty of Korean learners who actually learned through videos on this site!
+There are plenty of Korean language learners who actually learned through videos on this site!

 - 1 How to say “YouTube” in Korean